In each of the following sentences, omission of a hyphen hinders comprehension; discussion and a revision follows each example.

 This sentence refers not to high activities and low-risk activities but to high-risk and low-risk activities, but it does so elliptically, observing the convention that when a two phrasal adjectives in sequence share the same second word, the first can be omitted—but the hyphen must be retained so that the reader knows to supply the implied word: “The study distinguishes between high- and low-risk activities.”

-3 Responses to “5 Cases of a Missing Hyphen”
+3 thoughts on “5 Cases of a Missing Hyphen”

 I distinctly dislike all such phrases as “must-buy, must-have, must-see, & can’t-miss” because they are all advertising jargon and money-grubbing lingo, too.
 I will make up my own mind what I “must do” or “must have”, and I refuse to let anyone try to brainwash me into anything.